 How to Perform a Financial Tune-Up

 Managing your finances is a bit like keeping a car operating in tip-top shape – a tune-up is recommended every now and then to ensure everything is running smoothly.
-The tips listed below can help you analyze your finances with an eye to making any necessary improvements to your financial strategy.
+The tips listed below by a certified fee-based Financial Planner can help you analyze your finances with an eye to making any necessary improvements to your financial strategy.

 Understand Your Risk Tolerance

 When markets are performing well, there is a tendency to avoid taking the time to seriously evaluate how comfortable you are with the risk level of your portfolio.
 However, markets go down as well as up, so taking time to determine what amount of risk you are willing to take is something that should be done before a bear market strikes.
 To ascertain your risk tolerance, you can talk to your financial advisor or use one of the many applications designed for this purpose which can be found online.